This post is also available in: Deutsch

 To reheat, place the bolognese in a saucepan and cook for a couple of minutes until warm.

-What to serve with bolognese
+How to serve

-Other Pasta recipes you may like:
+Other Pasta recipes you may like

 Vegan Lentil Bolognese Sauce (Traditional Italian Recipe)